KobeW50/ReVanced-Documentation/README.md

 > [!IMPORTANT]
 >
 > Reddit has changed their policy and now prevents users from obtaining a client ID (OAuth token) in the manner outlined in the Simplified Reddit Client ID Guide linked above.
-Therefore, **the guide is currently utdated**.
+Therefore, **the guide is currently outdated**.
 >
 > See [this issue](https://github.com/KobeW50/ReVanced-Documentation/issues/17) for more information.